We are frequently asked if we are able to add interest and Collection Fees to a debt. The following article should answer your questions.

 How To Attempt To Recover Collection Costs

 The most effective way to recover collection costs from your Customer is to incorporate a specific provision in your trading terms which clearly states that in the event of default, the Customer will be liable for the collection costs incurred.
+However recent High Court decisions have been overriding these and not allowing costs from the outset.

 Can I Add Terms After The Contract Has Been Made?